chailam/Data-Analytics/README.md

 ## Weather Forecasting Using Classification Models

-The code is in folder `Weather Forecasting`.
+The code is in folder `Weather Forecasting Classification Model`.

 **Introduction:**